Prouk/Moujin/README.md

 ## License

 This project is licensed under the terms of the "Do What The F*ck You Want To Public License" (WTFPL).
 For more information, please see http://www.wtfpl.net/about/.

-## Contact

-// Provide contact details or support email for the project here.